-At the end of Live and Let Die, James Bond wears a double-breasted suit made in a dark grey dupioni silk.
+At the end of Live and Let Die, James Bond wears a double-breasted suit by Mayfair tailor Cyril Castle made in dark grey dupioni silk.
 This is Bond’s first double-breasted suit of the series.
-Previously Bond wore a double-breasted blazer and a naval uniform, but not a normal suit.
-One would expect Bond to have worn more double-breasted suits since he is a naval commander, though he may wish to distance himself from his military position when not in uniform.
-James Bond previously wore a dark grey dupioni silk suit in From Russia With Love.
-Dupioni silk is characterized by it’s irregular slubs and slight shimmer, and whilst it resists wrinkles it also takes a crease very well.
+In previous films Bond wears a double-breasted navy blazer and a naval commander’s uniform, but not a normal double-breasted suit.
+The double-breasted suit fits Bond’s character since he is a naval commander, though he may wish to distance himself from his military position when not in uniform.
+James Bond previously wears a dark grey dupioni silk suit in From Russia With Love.
+Dupioni silk is characterised by its irregular slubs and slight shimmer, and whilst it resists wrinkles it also takes a crease very well.
 It’s downside is that it wears warm, even in lighter weights.

-This suit coat has the traditional 6 button form, which has 2 to close.
-Cyril Castle cut his double-breasted jackets with less wrap (overlap) than most, and Roger Moore wore similar double-breasted suits in The Saint and The Persuaders.
+This suit coat has the traditional six-button front, which has two to close and one to show.
+Cyril Castle cut his double-breasted jackets with less wrap (overlap) than most tailors do, and Roger Moore wears similar double-breasted suits made by Castle in The Saint and The Persuaders.
 The lapel width of a double-breasted jacket varied less with the fashion trends than the single-breasted jacket did, resulting in a less dated look.
 Traditional double-breasted lapels are wider than single-breasted lapels, so they fit the 1970s fashions well.
-Roger Moore’s clothing looks far more elegant than the more noticeably outdated clothes worn by David Hedison.
+Roger Moore’s clothing looks far more elegant than the more noticeably outdated clothes worn by David Hedison’s Felix Leiter.

 For this entry we will discuss the cut of Sean Connery’s suit jacket.
 Many call this the “Conduit Cut”, after tailor Anthony Sinclair’s premises on Conduit Street in London.
 Cyril Castle, Roger Moore’s tailor in the 1960s and 70s, was also on Conduit Street, and I don’t think it would be fair to not equally consider his contribution to the “Conduit Cut”.
 Sinclair’s and Castle’s jacket cuts were very similar, though while Sinclair was cutting 2-button suits for Connery, Castle was making 3-button suits for Moore to wear on The Saint.